avalluri/slog/README.md

 The below features are in the roadmap and will be part of the future source code release:

 * Support distribution of `libslog.so` shared library.
-* Logging API with a variable number of arguments.
 * New decoration for adding log colors and source code location.
 * `ofstream` target for `std::cout` type logging API.
 * Flexible/configurable log decoratorion.